Dishwasher Drain Smells Bad? How to Fix It (2026)

 What Does Your Dishwasher Smell Like?

 The type of odor tells you exactly where to look.
-Here is a quick breakdown before we dig into each one.
+Here’s a quick breakdown before we dig into each one.

 Musty or mildewy smell.
 Bacteria and mold growing on trapped food particles, the door gasket, or interior walls.
 This is the second most common type and is strictly a maintenance issue.
 Leaving the door closed between cycles makes it worse.